-We have strong support from the community and First Nations to proceed with the PCFA, and therefore request that the Ministry of Forests and Range approve the agreement this spring, so that we may commence the Forest Stewardship Plan, and begin operations in 2008.
+We have strong support from the community and First Nations to proceed with the CFA, and therefore request that the Ministry of Forests and Range approve the agreement this spring, in time for the BC Community Forest Association annual general meeting in Port Alberni, May $28^{th}$ to $31^{st}$ .
+We will then commence the Forest Stewardship Plan, and prepare for operations in late 2009.

-If you require any additional information or clarification, please contact Ken Watson, City Manager at ken_watson@portalberni.ca or (250) 720-2824
+If you require any additional information or clarification, please contact Ken Watson, City Manager at ken\watson@portalberni.ca or (250) 720-2824.

 Sincerely,

 Ken McRae

 Mayor

 City of Port Alberni